sorayutmild/Extremely-Sensitive-Seismometer-with-NB-IoT/README.md

 # Extremely-Sensitive-Seismometer-with-NB-IoT
-Original Arduino code part Sensor Measuring and filtering : https://create.arduino.cc/projecthub/mircemk/extremely-sensitive-cheap-homemade-seismometer-175231
+Arduino code part Sensor Measuring and filtering : https://create.arduino.cc/projecthub/mircemk/extremely-sensitive-cheap-homemade-seismometer-175231

 there are 2 part.
 First is  Sensor Measuring and filtering.
 From Original code, I've changed some code to communicate between two Arduino UNO board with I2C protocol.